This Man: Story

-According to the story on the Ever Dream This Man? website, the first image of This Man was sketched in January 2006 by a "well-known psychiatrist in New York", based on the descriptions of a patient who claims he was a recurring subject in dreams, despite never knowing a man like him in real life.
-Several days later, another of the psychiatrist's patients recognized the drawing and said he was a figure in his dreams as well; the psychiatrist sent the image to fellow professionals, and collected the testimony of four more people who claimed to recognize the man.
-Since then, the site claims that more than 2,000 people from cities across the world claimed to have seen the man while sleeping.
+According to the story on the "Ever Dream This Man?" website, the first image of This Man was sketched in January 2006 by a "well-known psychiatrist in New York", based on the descriptions of a patient who claims he was a recurring subject in dreams, despite never knowing a man like him in real life.
+Several days later, another of the psychiatrist's patients recognized the drawing and said he was a figure in his dreams as well.
+The psychiatrist sent the image to fellow professionals, and collected the testimony of four more people who claimed to recognize the man.
+Since then, the site claims that more than 8,000 people from cities across the world, like Los Angeles, Berlin, São Paulo, Tehran, Beijing, Rome, Barcelona, Stockholm, Cairo, Prague, Paris, Sydney, Den Haag, Pretoria, Buenos Aires, Lagos, Riyadh, New Delhi, Zadar, Busan, Tokyo, and Moscow recognize to have seen the man while sleeping.

-Anonymous stories from alleged witnesses vary in his behavior and actions in their dreams, whose content ranges from romantic or sexual fantasies, attacking and killing the dreamer, to giving cryptic life advice.
+Anonymous stories from alleged witnesses vary in his behavior and actions in their dreams, whose content ranges from romantic or sexual fantasies, attacking and committing crime against the dreamer, to giving cryptic life advice.
 His relationship with the dreamer varied between accounts; in one, he was the dreamer's father, while in another, he was a schoolteacher from Brazil with six fingers on his right hand.
 His voice was also unidentifiable due to the fact that he rarely spoke, as well as the difficulty in remembering sounds in dreams versus images.
-There were some recurring themes in his messages, such as telling dreamers to "go North."
+There were some recurring themes in his messages, such as telling dreamers to: "go North".

-In a 2015 interview with Vice, site creator Andrea Natella claimed that he first dreamt of This Man in the winter of 2008, wherein the man "invited [Natella] to create a website to find an answer to his own appearance."
+In a 2015 interview with Vice, site creator Andrea Natella claimed that he first dreamt of This Man in the winter of 2008, wherein the man: "invited [Natella] to create a website to find an answer to his own appearance".
 Following This Man's instructions, Natella created the website ThisMan.org, including an identikit image of This Man created using the mobile app Ultimate Flash Face.

 An actual living human that looked like This Man was never identified.
 Natella has received thousands of letters and emails from people about who they think This Man resembles, ranging from fictional characters like The Man from Another Place from Twin Peaks and the dummy from The Twilight Zone, to real public figures such as Abdel Fattah el-Sisi, Andrew Lloyd Webber, and Stephen Hawking.
 Several people claimed they themselves were This Man, including an Indian guru named Arud Kannan Ayya, who cited it as proof of his miraculous powers.
-Several followers of Muhammad Qasim bin Abdul Karim, a Pakistani public figure who claims to have dreams of Allah, the Prophet Muhammad, future events like World War III, and Judgement Day, have claimed that Qasim is This Man.
+Several followers of Muhammad Qasim bin Abdul Karim—a Pakistani public figure who has claimed to have dreams from God, as well as of the Islamic prophet Muhammad, future events like World War III, and Judgement Day—have claimed that Qasim is This Man.
 Many people each year have reported of seeing this man in their dream, and some even say they know who he is.

 ThisMan.org posited five theories about This Man's origins: